Monday, December 26, 2016

 This Article Sums it Up Pretty Good about Donald Trump and All of Us

-My BF sent me this article Christmas morning -- THE TRUMP PRESIDENCY: AN INVITATION TO DIG DEEPER -- A must read article, it sums it all up pretty good about Donald Trump and all of us.
+My BF sent me this article Christmas morning -- THE TRUMP PRESIDENCY: AN INVITATION TO DIG DEEPER -- A must-read article; it sums it all up pretty well about Donald Trump and all of us.

 A, I hope you read the whole article in the link above.
-These are the reason I was persecuted at my job of nine of half years after I publish my book.
-My book is a mirror and they didn’t like their own reflections and they rather destroy me than look in the mirror and take responsibility for their own childhood repression.
-It sadness me beyond words that after working with me and with the evidence of what happened to me at Sxxxxxxxr -- you still blind to these psychological mechanisms and let the dead hand of your own repression to vote into power, to the highest office of the land, a very wounded man that has develop into a full-blown psychopath or sociopath, in order to avoid to look in the mirror and face your own childhood repression.
-Like it says in the article it must shift, in one way or another, but I was hoping would shift in a peaceful way with the help of my book together with Alice Miller’s books and not with the devastation and destruction that Donald Trump will most likely take us, and of course the most vulnerable will have to pay the highest price of all.
-Donald Trump is going to traumatize others in the same way he was traumatized as a child and like my childhoods abusers and the sociopaths at Sxxxxxxxr tried to do to me.
+These are the reasons I was persecuted at my job for nine and a half years after I published my book.
+My book is a mirror, and they didn’t like their own reflections, and they would rather destroy me than look in the mirror and take responsibility for their own childhood repression.
+It sadness me beyond words that after working with me and with the evidence of what happened to me at Sxxxxxxxr -- you are still blind to these psychological mechanisms and let the dead hand of your own repression to vote into power to the highest office of the land, a very wounded man that has develop into a full-blown psychopath or sociopath, in order to avoid to look in the mirror and face your own childhood repression.
+Like it says in the article, it must shift, in one way or another, but I was hoping it would shift peacefully with the help of my book together with Alice Miller’s books and not with the devastation and destruction that Donald Trump will most likely take us, and of course, the most vulnerable will have to pay the highest price of all.
+Donald Trump is going to traumatize others in the same way he was traumatized as a child and like my childhood abusers and the sociopaths at Sxxxxxxxr tried to do to me.
 See dictators

-(By voting for Trump you are showing me that as a small child you had an authoritarian father, that remain repressed in you, and now with your vote, you help elect into power an authoritarian father figure to rule over others the same way your father ruled over you.)
+(By voting for Trump, you are showing me that as a small child, you had an authoritarian father who remained repressed in you, and now, with your vote, you help elect into power an authoritarian father figure to rule over others the same way your father ruled over you.)

 “Our avoidance in tackling our traumas is totally understandable.
 We are afraid to look in the mirror because of what we will see.
 It’s painful.
 Between the latent historical traumas and our personal childhood trauma, which so many of us have, we find ourselves at a tipping point.
 This state of affairs can no longer be endured.
 One way or another, it must shift.